-Takla / Taikila also called Cassia Tora is a wild leafy vegetable that makes its way into the local markets during monsoons.
+Takla / Taikila also called Cassia Tora is a wild leafy vegetable that makes its way into the local markets on the onset monsoons.
 It is easily available in Mumbai right from the start of monsoons.
 This leafy veg is a favourite among Konkani people.
-Takla is extremely beneficial for health, has great medicinal value and consuming it helps to keep monsoon related illnesses at bay.
+Takla is extremely beneficial for health, has great medicinal value and consuming it helps to keep monsoon related illness at bay.
 This seasonal vegetable should be consumed while the season lasts.
-If you manage to get it do not skip trying out this leafy vegetable as it is extremely good for health.Not every veggie vendor sells it as it is not very popular but if you tell him to get it for you, he definately will.
+If you manage to get it do not skip trying out this leafy vegetable as it is extremely good for health.Not every veggie vendor sells it as it is not very popular but if you tell him to get it for you, he definitely will.
 Posting a simple tambli recipe that’s healthy and tasty at the same time.

 - 1/2 cup fresh tender takla leaves

 - 3 to 4 green chillies (adjust to spice required)

 - A small piece of tamarind